itinerare/Mundialis/README.md

 - Pages organized by subject (people, places, things, etc) and category (including sub-categories)
 - Page templates and template editing per-subject and per-category, including sub-categories, with optional selective change cascading from subject to categories and from categories to sub-categories (with optional recursive change cascading)-- that is, only new changes get applied, kinda like git but for page templates.
 They can be applied to all categories in a subject, all sub-categories of a category, or those and all *their* sub-categories ad infinitum.
 Forms for page editing are constructed from these templates, as well as pages themselves.
 - Specialized functions for handling time: ability to set divisions of time (e.g. days, weeks) and set (and sort) larger portions of time (chronologies) for use as secondary categories for events/to provide more overarching order
+- A specialized system for handling a project's lexicon, including configurable parts of speech and categories with an optional system for automatic conjugation/declension configurable per-category
+- Page editing built from the template system, with additional specialized fields for some subjects

 ## Setup
 WIP

 ## Contributing
 Thank you for considering contributing to Mundialis!
-Please see the [Contribution Guide]() for information on how best to contribute.
+Please see the [Contribution Guide](https://github.com/itinerare/Mundialis/blob/main/CONTRIBUTING.md) for information on how best to contribute.

 ### Extending Mundialis
 If you are interested in providing optional/plugin-type functionality for Mundialis, please contact me first and foremost; while I am open to developing plugin support and would rather do so before any are made, I will not be doing so until there is concrete interest in it.